 Siri responded that she was not good at remembering movie scenes but then went on to briefly outline the issue of the individual and the collective.
 I was not satisfied and thought to then suggest that maybe she needed to add Karl Marx to her list of preferred economists but thought better of this, besides I was sitting in 4th row directly facing her up on the stage with her nylon stockinged crossed legs and became disorientated.
 I next imagined sitting at the Bisson Turf with John Nash thinking about how we might have gotten laid!

 I next discovered NDSU’s Menard Family Distinguished Speakers series located in the Sheila and Robert Challey Institute for Global Innovation and Growth.
 I walked into Institute’s reception area and picked up a brochure, discovering again no Scherling name.
 I then sensed Orlando and Billiette’s disappointments – our ancestors were awakening to something amiss – after 100 Years of Scherlings in Fargo, there is no meaningfully significant tribute to our ancestors!
 There, did you feel that tremor – beware of your dreams in the night!

-This bookcase photo is of Arvid’s books, not in the NDSU collection, was just assembled in what is sure to become a Fargo landmark, The Scherling Garage Collection.
+This bookcase photo is of Arvid’s books, not in the NDSU collection, was just assembled in what is sure to become a Fargo landmark, The A.R.
+Scherling Garage Christian Book Collection.
 On top are 6 boxes, 300 books of Orlando’s Scherling Photo Book, which are being given away to each visitor as long as they last, and on lowest shelves are two sections of textbooks on global business.
 I suggested to brother Michael that there is a system of integration here needing to be realized!
 The effort to establish The A.R.
 Schering Lecture Series, would be much easier than expected, an infrastructure at NDSU already exists!
-The Scherlings just need to write a check!
+The Scherlings just need to write the check!
 Steven Arvid Scherling